Modular network for high-rate quantum conferencing: Results

 The conferencing rate is plotted in Fig.~\ref{star}(a) for an MDI star network with an increasing number of users $N$.
 We compare the rates over the link-distance $d$ for different values of thermal noise $\bar{n}$.
 As expected the rate decreases for increasing $N$.
 Despite this effect, our result shows that high-rate quantum conferencing is possible.
-For instance, in a star network with\textbf{\ }$N=50$ users at about $d\simeq40$m from the central relay and thermal noise $\bar{n}=0.05$, the key rate is greater than $\simeq0.1$ bits per use.
-In Fig.~\ref{star}(b), we set $\bar{n}=0$ and plot the maximum distance for quantum conferencing versus the number of users, by solving the equation $R(N,d,0)=0$.
-We can clearly see a trade-off between maximum distance and number of users.
-Despite this trade-off, we conclude that fiber-optic secure quantum conferencing between tens of users is feasible within the perimeter of a large building.
+For instance, in a star network with $N=50$ users at about $d\simeq40$m from the central relay and thermal noise $\bar{n}=0.05$, the key rate is greater than $\simeq0.1$ bits per use.
+In Fig.~\ref{star}(b), we set $\bar{n}=0$ and plot the maximum distance for quantum conferencing versus the number of users, solving the equation $K(N,d,0)=0$.
+We see a trade-off between maximum distance and number of users.
+Despite this trade-off, we conclude that fiber-optic secure quantum conferencing between tens of users (belonging to a single star-network module) is indeed feasible within the typical perimeter of a large building.

-\textit{Quantum secret sharing.--} Consider now the situation where the users split in two ensembles with $N_{a}$ and $N_{b}$ members, with $N_{a}+N_{b}\leq N$.
-Let us denote the global state as $\rho_{(N_{a},N_{b})|\gamma}$ which is obtained from $\rho_{\mathbf{B}|\gamma}$ by tracing out $N-(N_{a}+N_{b})$ Bobs.
-Within each group, they apply local operations (LOs) on $\rho _{(N_{a},N_{b})|\gamma}$ with the goal of extracting a common secret key between the two groups.
-In the entanglement-based representation, these LOs can be implemented by suitable interferometers, one in each side \cite{remarkLO}.
-Such local Gaussian operations are able to concentrate the quantum correlations of $\rho_{(N_{a},N_{b})|\gamma}$ transforming this state into an effective two-mode Gaussian state $\rho_{ab|\gamma}$ across the bipartition plus a tensor product of thermal states for the remaining modes~\cite{SERAblock}.